 Our policy is not just a certificate on the wall.
 Westland is committed to the principles of environmental management, awareness and improved performance.

-The EMS, established 12 years ago and certified under ISO 14001, has been successfully recertified out to 2021.
+The EMS, established 12 years ago has been certified by Enviro Marks diamond standard (https://www.toitu.co.nz/what-we-offer/environmentalmanagement-systems).
+This is re-certified annually.
 This reflects Westland’s commitment to continually improve environmental performance.
 The system is designed to guide the company towards operating in a manner that enables the sustainability of local and global environments.

 With this system, Westland makes a commitment to reduce its environmental impact by identifying new environmental initiatives and innovations for sustainable improvements.
-Three key areas in which Westland aims to improve are;
+Two key areas in which Westland aims to improve are;

 Our specific commitments are to: